Wood, PVC, and Composite Decking Supply

 Composite Decking Brands

-GR Mitchell is a Lancaster and Central PA dealer for the following composite decking brands:
+GR Mitchell is a Lancaster and Central PA dealer for the following composite decking brands (printable brochure pdf available for download):

 Based in York, PA Wolf provides American-made decking products in popular, natural-looking colors made from materials built to resist the elements.